-Have you ever wondered why conventionally raised chicken tastes so bland?
+Have you ever wondered why conventionally raised Pastured Chicken tastes so bland?
 It’s because they’re fed a diet made up primarily of corn and soybeans, and while that mix puts on weight, there’s not much flavour.
-There are many benefits of eating pastured chicken – for you, for our soil, and for the birds themselves.
+There are many benefits of eating Pastured Chicken – for you, for our soil, and for the birds themselves.

-First, chickens were not meant to eat a purely grain diet.
+First, Pastured Chicken are not meant to eat a purely grain diet.
 They are omnivores and prefer a diet that includes grain, leafy greens, and insect protein.
 By starting them on pasture from the beginning, they get to forage from two weeks old.
 In our system, they also get fresh air and sunshine.
-In some systems, the chickens have the choice of going outside, whereas ours are out there no matter what.
-The research says that pastured chickens eat diets that are higher in Vitamin A and Omega 3s, which produces a healthier meat and healthier animals.
+In some systems, the Pastured Chicken have the choice of going outside, whereas ours are out there no matter what.
+The research says that Pastured Chicken eat diets that are higher in Vitamin A and Omega 3s, which produces a healthier meat and healthier animals.

 Second, the benefit is to our farm.
-Pasturing chickens and moving them daily across the pasture in our portable shelters increases the fertility of our fields.
-This spring we could see a distinct section where the chickens had been the previous year that greened up two weeks prior to the rest of the pasture.
+Pastured Chicken and moving them daily across the pasture in our portable shelters increase the fertility of our fields.
+This spring we could see a distinct section where the Pastured Chicken had been the previous year that greened up two weeks prior to the rest of the pasture.
 It also saves fuel and greenhouse gas emissions.